Casita Travel Terms and Conditions

 Article 14, paragraph 2

-If a Treaty applies to a service included in the stay that grants or permits an exclusion or limitation of liability to Casita, Casita's liability is excluded or limited accordingly.
-Casita also accepts no liability for damage for which compensation can be claimed under health/accident, travel and/or cancellation insurance and personal liability insurance.
+If a Convention applies to a service included in the stay that grants or permits an exclusion or limitation of liability to Casita, Casita's liability is excluded or limited accordingly.
+Casita also accepts no liability for damage for which compensation exists under health/accident, travel, and/or cancellation insurance, or personal liability insurance.

 Article 14, paragraph 3

-If Casita is liable for loss of travel enjoyment of one or more travellers, the compensation per traveller shall not exceed the applicable travel sum per person (or, if only a rental sum is involved, the total rental sum divided by the number of travellers).
+If Casita is liable for loss of enjoyment of the trip of one or more travelers, the compensation per traveler will amount to a maximum of the applicable travel price per person (or, if only a rental price is involved, the total rental price divided by the number of travelers).

 Article 14, paragraph 4

-Without prejudice to the provisions of the preceding paragraphs of this article, the liability of the Lessor or Casita for damage other than that caused by death or injury to the traveller is limited to a maximum of three times the applicable travel sum per person (or, in the case of a single rental sum, the total rental sum divided by the number of travellers multiplied by three).
+Notwithstanding the provisions of the preceding paragraphs of this article, the liability of the Lessor or Casita for damage other than that caused by death or injury to the traveler is limited to a maximum of three times the applicable travel price per person (or, if there is a single rental price, the total rental price divided by the number of travelers times three).

 Article 14, paragraph 6

-The exclusions and/or limitations of liability of the Lessor and Casita included in this article also apply to employees of Casita, the Lessor and relevant service providers, as well as their staff, unless excluded by treaty or law.
+The exclusions and/or limitations of the liability of the Lessor and Casita contained in this article also apply to employees of Casita, the Lessor, and any service providers involved, as well as their personnel, unless this is precluded by treaty or law.

 Article 14, paragraph 7

-Casita cannot be held liable for agreements (car rental, activities, excursions, etc.) concluded by the Lessee and/or traveller at the destination and any inconvenience and costs resulting therefrom.
-This also applies to agreements at the destination between the Lessee/travellers and the local representative of Casita.
+Casita cannot be held liable for agreements (car rental, activities, excursions, etc.) concluded by the Renter and/or traveler at the destination and any inconveniences and costs arising therefrom.
+This also applies to agreements at the destination between the Renter/travelers and the local Casita representative.

 Article 14, paragraph 8